Please review our COVID-19 FAQs that will help you prepare for your visit to our Conservation Areas during the pandemic

 Throughout the Otonabee Region watershed, and indeed within the municipalities of the County of Peterborough and City of Peterborough, we are fortunate to have an extensive trail system for hiking and walking.
 Trails provide an open, safe space for recreation, education and physical activity, and a place where the landscape is preserved.

 Where to hike on Otonabee Conservation lands:

-Warsaw Caves Conservation Area and Campground
+Warsaw Caves Conservation Area

 At the Warsaw Caves Conservation Area and Campground you will find close to 15 km of trail that meanders through forests and across open limestone plains.
 From the scenic lookout, you can view the Indian River valley and along the trail see potholes and kettles and hear the sounds of the disappearing river.
 Be sure to download the trail map to guide you on your way to exploration!

 There is an extensive network of mountain biking trails at the Harold Town Conservation Area which are also enjoyed by walkers, and runners ~ trail etiquette is appreciated!

 Selwyn Beach Conservation Area

 For the hiker who enjoys seeing a diversity of habitat along the journey, Selwyn Beach Conservation Area is wonderful!

 The City of Peterborough and surrounding area has numerous multi-use linked trails for your enjoyment.
 The Rotary Greenway Trail starts at Beavermead Park and connects you to the rest of the trails system.
 The Peterborough and Kawarthas countryside is rich and varied and the trails allow a great way to experience it.
 Include hiking or biking into your holiday recreation plans!